syntax-tree/hast-util-select/readme.md

 ## What is this?

-This package lets you find nodes in a tree, similar to how `querySelector`, `querySelectorAll`, and `matches` work with the DOM.
+This package lets you find nodes in a tree, similar to how `matches`, `querySelector`, and `querySelectorAll` work with the DOM.

 One notable difference between DOM and hast is that DOM nodes have references to their parents, meaning that `document.body.matches(':last-child')` can